kiwi0fruit/ultimate-question/articles/dxb.md

 * there was the **first moment** of existence,
 * space is **discrete** and **finite**.
 We can try starting thinking about it with a graph-like structure with individuals of natural selection as nodes - [graph](https://en.wikipedia.org/wiki/Graph_theory) is the simplest space possible.
 Nodes of the graph can somehow atomically act on the neighbor nodes.
 * **BUT**.
 The discrete ontology might not be enough to express our current universe.
 See [discussion](https://www.reddit.com/r/math/comments/9m2ic0/is_boundederror_quantum_polynomial_time_bqp_class/) for “*Is bounded-error quantum polynomial time (BQP) class can be polynomially solved on machine with discrete ontology?*”.
 More details are in [this section](#possible-oee-research-directions-self-reference-quantum-computers-discrete-ontology-might-not-be-enough).
 That is, we may have to use the fundamental real continuity.
 But it's desirable to avoid this as the real continuity [implicitly contains infinite chains of random discrete events](https://ru.wikipedia.org/wiki/%D0%9F%D0%BE%D1%82%D0%BE%D0%BA_(%D0%B8%D0%BD%D1%82%D1%83%D0%B8%D1%86%D0%B8%D0%BE%D0%BD%D0%B8%D0%B7%D0%BC)) (that are better to define explicitly).
-* if we use analogue with biological life then we can assume something like living in the stream-flow of energy using the difference in entropy (so **stream-like behavior** can be put to the model).
+* if we use analogue with biological life then we can assume something like living in the stream-flow of energy (that is available to do work) using the difference in entropy (so **stream-like behavior** can be put to the model).

 That was the boring part of the picture.

 If we continue the line of thinking with flows of energy, then where does the flow of energy come from?
 This is the first question.
 There is also a second one: if we use biological life as inspiration for our model then **what is the inanimate matter** of our universe in this model?
-For biological life the inanimate matter is only an environment.
-And if we have only individuals in the model then why the inanimate matter in our universe is so stable?
-After all, in the biological life there is always the threat of cancer that is an error in the reproduction algorithm.
-Why some elemental particles never ever “mutate”?

 ----